 AIMS & OBJECTIVES

 Liverpool has an outstanding international reputation in brain infections research.
-Warwick has an internationally renowned Centre for Applied Health Research and Delivery.
 This GHRG will bring them together for the first time, along with leading research institutions in Malawi, India, and Brazil.
 The overall aim is to improve the diagnosis of acute brain infections in adults and children in these countries, to guide treatment and improve outcomes.
 We will also develop research capacity, and develop a broader network of hospitals interested in studying brain infections.
 This GHRG will thus establish the platform to generate follow on funding for further research projects, supporting long-term sustainability.

 Our research programme will comprise a series of projects in interlinked themes:

 Theme 1: Current practice in diagnosis and management of patients with suspected brain infection.
 To understand the factors contributing to suboptimal diagnosis and management we will observe the journeys of patients and their cerebrospinal fluid samples through the hospital, and conduct interviews with key people in hospitals and health systems.
 This will guide intervention development.